tomi-vanek/microts/README.md

 Generated code has the ambition to minimize implementation time for new microservices.

+The _openapi-micro-ts_ generator is a simple "one-shot" project initialization tool - after the code is generated, the service functionality is implemented with traditional manual coding.

 ## Quick start

 1. Install the generator with `npm i -g microts`
 1. Create a new project directory.
 Go to the new project work directory with `cd [NEW-PROJECT]`.
-1. Create new microservice schema `swagger.yaml` in root of the project.
+1. Create new microservice schema with default name `swagger.yaml` in root of the project.
-1. Generate microservice code with command `microts`.
+1. Generate microservice code with command `microts` with default port 3000.
-1. Start the microservice with `npm start`.
+1. Nstall dependencies with `npm i` and start the microservice with `npm start`.
-1. Open the UI for microservice in browser with URL `localhost:[PORT]/[base-path]/ui` (default port is 3000, base path is defined by schema)
+1. Open the microservice debugging user interface in browser with URL `localhost:3000/[base-path]/ui` (base path is defined by schema).

 ## Code generation in detail

 1. Create a new project directory (create a project in GitHub or other VCS and clone).
 Go to the new project work directory with `cd [NEW-PROJECT]`.
-1. Create new microservice schema `swagger.yaml` in root of the project.
+1. Create new microservice schema in root of the project.
+Supproted schema formats are [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) in both YAML and JSON format.
-1. Generate microservice code with command `microts`.
+1. Generate microservice code with command `microts -p PORT -s SCHEMA`.
+Parameter PORT defines the default port on which the server will listen (if not set, default port 3000 will be used for code generation).
+Parameter SCHEMA is the name of the schema - may be with absolute or relative path, if schema is not in working directory.
+If schema is not set, generator tries to open `swagger.yaml` file for API definition.
 1. Read the _Next steps_ in the console and familiarize with the generated microservice server.
 1. More information about the microservice is in the generated `README.md` file.
 1. Add repository and license fields to the generated `package.json`.
-1. The source `swagger.yaml` was copied to `src/conf/` directory.
-The source `swagger.yaml` can be deleted - as it is not used by the server.
+1. The source schema was copied (and if needed - converted) to `src/conf/swagger.yaml` file.
+The source schema can be deleted - as it is not used by the server.
 1. Search for `TODO` in code, and implement the functionality.

+For all command line properties of the `microts` code generator use the command `microts -h`.

 ## Microservice development